Gov. Herbert declares state of emergency amid ‘evolving outbreak’ of coronavirus

 “While no one in Utah has yet tested positive for COVID-19, issuing this order now allows our state and communities to access additional funding and resources that will be instrumental in helping us prepare to slow the spread of coronavirus,” said Lt.
 Governor Cox in a statement.

-As of Friday, Utah still has not had a confirmed case of COVID-19, excepting a single patient who contracted the virus outside the United States.
+As of Friday afternoon when the declaration was announced, Utah did not have a confirmed case of COVID-19, except a single patient who contracted the virus outside the United States.
 He was transported to Utah for treatment at the request of the Centers for Disease Control and Prevention, and the CDC does not classify him as a Utah case.

 State officials said COVID-19 task force is working to develop outreach plans to address vulnerable populations, find ways to increase capacity to test for the virus, and ensure access to telehealthcare for residents statewide.
 They plan to share more information on these efforts as they develop.